andyblomfelt/thecataclysmoffel/Writings/Newspapers/The Almashan Taliyah - Day 3.md

 # Front Page
 ## SUSPECTED CARGO ATTACKS BY THE SCARS OF CALBRAITHE: MULTIPLE FIRED AT DVARSYA STATION
-Rail traffic into Port Almasha faced disruptions yesterday following a brazen bandit attack on an inbound cargo train from Valeward.
-This incident, marking the third such assault on the crucial route in recent weeks, has spurred the Enforcement Commission into decisive action.
+Rail traffic into Port Almasha faced disruptions yesterday following an attack on an inbound cargo train from Valeward.
+This incident, marking the third such assault on the crucial route in recent weeks, has sparked the Enforcement Commission into decisive action.

 Investigations, spearheaded by Captain Anun Tighnari of the Enforcement Commission, have linked the attack to a rogue cell operating under the banner of the Scars of Calbraithe.
 While one guard was tragically lost and several others injured during the apprehension efforts, the primary suspect thought responsible for coordinating the assault remains at large.
 "We are pursuing all leads," stated Captain Tighnari, "and we urge any citizens with information regarding activity by the Scars of Calbraithe in Port Almasha or along the Azure Coast to report it immediately."